NatTuck/khoury-ntuck/courses/2018/09/cs3650/notes/24-cpar-solutions/notes.md

  - Questions?

-## Solutions for Parallelism
+## Solutions for Concurrency and Parallelism

-The problem:
+The problem (parallelism):

  - Modern computer have multiple cores.
  - To take advantage, we need to write parallel programs.